Vigneshwran-K/Superstore_Analysis/README.md

 Superstore Sales Report

-#### Data Range: 2015-2018
+#### Data Range: 2015 - 2018
 #### Data Source: Kaggle

 ### Key Findings:

--The top three selling sub-categories are phone, chairs, and storage.
+- The top three selling sub- categories are phone, chairs, and storage.
--The category technology is generating the most revenue, with **827K**
+- The category technology is generating the most revenue, with **827K**
--The highest country in sales is **California**.
+- The highest country in sales is **California**.
--The most popular shipping method is **standard shipping**
+- The most popular shipping method is **standard shipping**
--**Home office** segment customers are the highest purchasers.
+- **Home office** segment customers are the highest purchasers.
--Loyal customers are identified.
+- Loyal customers are identified.
--Yearly sales trend is showing growth for the past three years.
+- Yearly sales trend is showing growth for the past three years.
--Sales are highest in the fourth quarter of the year.
+- Sales are highest in the fourth quarter of the year.

 ### Recommendations:

--Focus on marketing and promoting the top selling sub-categories.
+- Focus on marketing and promoting the top selling sub- categories.
--Invest in developing new and innovative technology products.
+- Invest in developing new and innovative technology products.
--Expand into new markets, such as other countries and sales channels.
+- Expand into new markets, such as other countries and sales channels.
--Offer discounts and promotions to encourage loyal customers to continue shopping at the superstore.
+- Offer discounts and promotions to encourage loyal customers to continue shopping at the superstore.
--Consider offering different shipping options to meet the needs of different customers.
+- Consider offering different shipping options to meet the needs of different customers.

 ### Additional Insights:

-The fact that the top three selling sub-categories are phone, chairs, and storage suggests that these are products that are in high demand and that consumers are willing to spend money on.
+The fact that the top three selling sub- categories are phone, chairs, and storage suggests that these are products that are in high demand and that consumers are willing to spend money on.
 This could be due to a variety of factors, such as the fact that these products are essential for many people's daily lives, or that they are simply popular and trendy items.

 The fact that the category technology is generating the most revenue suggests that this is a growing and important market.
 This could be due to a number of factors, such as the increasing reliance of businesses and consumers on technology, or the development of new and innovative technology products.